DDesnoyer12/quad-solver/src/README.md

 ## /validate/
    contains validate.c, which handles validating user input

+## /validate/
+   contains test_qsolver.c, which performs unit tests for the qsolver function contains test_validate.c, which performs unit tests for the validateInput function contains makefile, which can be run using the command make to compile both unit test files

 ## makefile
 is the makefile used to compile all of the .c files in the subdirectories
     Running "make" in the top-level of src produces the executable quad-solver and produces the *.o files in each subdirectory